HonkingGoose/git-gosling/docs/getting_started/create_a_github_account.md

 - Turned on two-factor authentication.
 - Created a personal access token.

-That was a lot of work, but you're ready to go now!
+That was a lot of work, but you're ready to use GitHub now!